-If you or a loved one has been injured or killed in a construction accident, an Augusta construction accident lawyer can help you recover money to pay for your injuries.
-John Foy & Associates has a longstanding reputation as a top-notch construction injury law firm.
-Call us at (404) 400-4000 and get your free consultation today.
+An Augusta personal injury lawyer can help you recover compensation to pay for your injuries and losses.
+John Foy & Associates has a longstanding reputation as a top-notch injury law firm for more than 20 years.
+Call us today to get your free consultation after a construction site accident.

 Construction sites are full of hazards: heavy equipment, live power lines, open trenches, and high places with no protective railings.
 In addition, ladders, scaffolding, power tools, uneven ground, and unsecured objects can make a construction site an accident waiting to happen.